Key Takeaways

 Using the Interquartile Rule to Find Outliers

-Though it's not often affected much by them, the interquartile range can be used to detect outliers.
-This is done using these steps:
+Though it is not often affected by outliers, the interquartile range can be used to detect them.
+You would do this through the following steps:

 Remember that the interquartile rule is only a rule of thumb that generally holds but does not apply to every case.
 In general, you should always follow up your outlier analysis by studying the resulting outliers to see if they make sense.
-Any potential outlier obtained by the interquartile method should be examined in the context of the entire set of data.
+You should examine any potential outlier obtained by the interquartile method in the context of the entire set of data.

 Interquartile Rule Example Problem